"Protectionism Strengthens the Nation."

 PROTECTING THE INEFFICIENT

 Tariffs are good for domestic manufacturers who are not capable of competing with foreign manufacturers.
 They deeply resent competition of all kinds.
 But they find it difficult to get the Congress to tax their domestic competitors.
 So they get what they can: a sales tax on imported goods.

-The insidious thing about tariffs is that the average man does not understand that tariffs are selective sales taxes.
+The insidious thing about tariffs is this: the average man does not understand that tariffs are selective sales taxes.
 He also does not understand that tariffs cost him.
-The main beneficiary is going to be a domestic company that can now keep its prices high, because it does not allow price competition from abroad.
+The main beneficiary of a tariff is going to be a domestic industry that can now keep its prices high, because the tariff reduces price competition from abroad.
 It is a sweetheart deal for the protected domestic industry, but the protected industry employs relatively few people, compared with the overall number of people who have to pay extra money in order to buy the imported goods, to which a sales tax is applied, or who pay more for domestically produced goods.

 Defenders of tariffs believe that a man with a badge and a gun who sticks his gun in your belly as a consumer is a benefit to the nation.
 He is a benefit to is the state.
 He is a benefit to the bureaucrats who collect the tax.
 He is a benefit to the crony capitalists who elect the politicians who pass the tariff bills.
 The average American pays more for whatever he buys, and he is the loser.

 MANY LOSERS, FEW WINNERS